Bespoke website development & design

 The Rosalind Franklin Institute (the Franklin) is a brand new Oxfordshire based research facility dedicated to transforming life science through their research and technological development.
 They required an online presence that would attract and encourage scientists to work in their new facility.https://www.rfi.ac.uk/

-The bespoke website reflects the new brand and offers a simple user journey to display the most relevant information to site visitors.
+The bespoke website reflects the new brand and provides a simple user journey.

-Integration with a third-party system (Hireserve), and the clear user journey provides a seamless user experience.
+Integration with a third-party system (Hireserve) provides a seamless user experience.